 Also called Jubilee Day, Black Independence Day and Emancipation Day, Juneteenth is regularly celebrated across the United States but until Biden’s announcement was only a paid holiday in eight states including Massachusetts, New York, and Washington.

 Five ways for employers to offer substantive support

-While it’s important for employers to recognize the newest federal holiday, it’s also critical to strike the right tone considering the day’s historical significance and gravitas.
+While it’s important for employers to recognize this federal holiday, it’s also critical to strike the right tone considering the day’s historical significance and gravitas.
 Striking the right balance between celebratory and serious is essential.

 With that in mind, here are five ways for employers to effectively show their support: